-In this article, we discuss the complexity of language when talking about ‘race’, present the history and implications of using some of the most familiar terms, and provide practical suggestions for future use while acknowledging more work needs to be done before we can decide on what the ‘right’ race terminology should be.
+How do we decide what the ‘right’ terminology around race should be?
+In this article, we’re going to discuss the complexity of language when talking about ‘race’ by delving into the history and implications of using certain words.
+We’ll also look at practical suggestions for the future use of existing terminology, while acknowledging that more work needs to be done before we can reach a conclusion about the ‘right’ language to use.

-Prevalent reports of Black, Asian and Minority Ethnic (BAME) people being at greater risk of Covid-19 have once again flung the issues of difference, structural racism and social identities into the fore.
+Since the Covid-19 pandemic struck, numerous reports have emerged that Black, Asian and Minority Ethnic (BAME) people are a greater risk from Covid-19.
+This, once again, has flung the issues of difference, structural racism and social identities into the fore.
 The notion that the virus is far from a great leveller, but in fact shows clearly the already stark differences in life experiences and outcomes by racio-ethnic category, is now familiar.

-In business, politics and in the National Health Service (NHS), the disparity in outcomes for Black, Asian and Minority Ethnic (BAME) professionals compared to their white counterparts is well-documented, from underrepresentation in management and leadership positions to the ethnicity pay gap.
-What is also understood in diversity practice is that a lack of confidence with conversations around race or ‘race fluency’ has prevented or hindered action to reduce these disparities.
-Research shows that while we have made significant inroads on the journey towards gender equality, there is far to go with regards to ethnic diversity.
+In business, politics and in the NHS, the disparity in outcomes for Black, Asian and Minority Ethnic (BAME) professionals compared to their white counterparts is well-documented, from underrepresentation in management and leadership positions to the ethnicity pay gap.
+What’s also understood in diversity practice is that a lack of confidence with conversations around race or ‘race fluency’ has prevented or hindered action to reduce these disparities.
+Research shows that, while we’ve made significant inroads on the journey towards gender equality, there is far to go with regards to ethnic diversity.

-Past research conducted by Dr Doyin Atewologun showed that many employees and senior leaders are not ‘diversity fluent’.
+Our founder, Dr Doyin Atewologun, conducted extensive research which showed that many employees and senior leaders are not ‘diversity fluent’.
 ‘Diversity fluency’ refers to “how confident and proficient people are in understanding and articulating differences in career outcomes for diverse groups, for example: women; lesbian, gay, bisexual, and transgender (LGBT) employees; disabled; and BAME staff” (Atewologun, 2018).
-Many leaders can rapidly cite statistics to explain the gender problem and share examples for what they are doing to address this in practice.
-In contrast, though, her research found that when talking about race at work, people tend to speak less, to use more broad-brush comments and to hesitate more.
+Many leaders can rapidly cite statistics to explain the gender problem and share examples of what they’re doing to address this in practice.
+In contrast, though, Dr. Atewologun’s research found that when talking about race at work, people tend to speak less, to use more broad-brush comments and to hesitate more.

-It is important to increase our diversity fluency beyond gender to make progress for achieving equity from an intersectional perspective and for other underrepresented groups.
-In light of the differential impact of Covid-19 on minority ethnic groups, it is more important than ever to bring the conversation about race fluency to all sectors, services and to broader society.
+It’s important to increase our diversity fluency beyond gender to make progress towards achieving equity, both from an intersectional perspective and for other underrepresented groups.
+In light of the differential impact of Covid-19 on minority ethnic communities, it’s more important than ever to bring the conversation about race fluency to all sectors, services and to broader society.

-With respect to language, possibly none is more complex than the language we use to describe people of different ‘races.’
-‘Race’ itself is a social construct – in biological terms, we are all one race, but how we use the term has given it meaning beyond this.
-Because race is a social construct, there is no universally accepted way of describing those of different ‘races.’
-Language is intensely personal, and it is important to check its use to communicate effectively and respectfully.
+When it comes to language, possibly none is more complex than the language we use to describe people of different ‘races.’
+‘Race’ itself is a social construct – in biological terms, we’re all one race – but how we use the term has given it meaning beyond this.
+Because race is a social construct, there’s no universally accepted way of describing those of different ‘races.’
+Language is intensely personal, and it’s important to check its use to communicate effectively and respectfully.

-Why race confidence is particularly important in the Covid-19 context
+Why race confidence is particularly important in the context of Covid-19

 ● Minority ethnic people are one homogenous group